 · The 3-page project narrative, exactly following the requirements outlined in the NEH program guidelines; narratives not meeting all of the guidelines (including formatting, sections, length, font, etc.) may not be considered.
 Guidelines may be downloaded from

-· The two-page Supplemental Information for Individuals form (pages 5-6 of the Grant Application Package pdf), which may be downloaded from
+· The two-page Supplemental Information for Individuals form, which may be downloaded from

 · The bibliography (one page or less).

 · A resume (two pages or less), in the format described in the instructions.

 · An appendix